 - Use the template documents provided above and submit your completed CARRA Small Grant application via the online grant submission system.

-- The next deadline for CARRA Small Grant Applications will be March 1, 2018.
+- The deadline for CARRA Small Grant Applications is March 1, 2018.

 - An investigator may only receive one CARRA grant (large or small) per year (365 day period).